Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-fields.rst

 ``````

 Burnup chart represent team progress overtime for a release or a sprint.
-It's a new field for Agiledashboard plugin.
+It's a new field for :ref:`backlog`.

 .. figure:: ../../../images/screenshots/tracker/burnup.png
    :align: center